 Submission of Local Plan to Secretary of State

 For current progress on the emerging Stroud District Local Plan 2014, please contact us on 01453 754143 or email email@example.com

 Publication of the proposed submission Stroud District Local Plan (pre-submission)

-Copies of the Pre-Submission Stroud District Local Plan and supporting documents are available to view here, download and make representations on at: www.stroud.gov.uk/consult
+Copies of the Pre-Submission Stroud District Local Plan and supporting documents are available to view here: www.stroud.gov.uk/consult

 Progress to Date